johnykvsky/spisywarka/README.md

 $ bin/console doctrine:migrations:migrate
 ```

-Then fire up your web server - can be `php -S localhost:8000` from ./public/ - and go to /register
+Then fire up your web server - can be `php -S localhost:8000` from ./public/

+## Authorization

+For CRUD, go to `/register` (to create user) and later to `/login`

+For API, go to `/register` (to create user) and later to `/api/login`, sent POST request with email and password.
+You will get `token` as a response - put it in header Authorization, "Bearer _token_" and start making requests.
+Token is valid for 30 minutes, to refresh just go (with valid token in Authorization header) to `/api/jwt/validate` to get new token.

+For full API documentation go to `/api/doc`

 ## Testing